cjus/node-neo4j-presentation/presentation/readme.md

 <img src="trumpworld-highlevel.png" width="500"/>

 Here we see only 300 of the 2,620 available nodes.
-The dashboard limits the size of graph visualizations in order to make interacting with them manageable.
+The dashboard limits the size of graph visualizations in order to keep them manageable.

 #### Follow the money